cosmic-plus/js-cosmic-lib-web/README.md

 ## Thank you :)

-Especially to: Torkus, Dhzam, StellarGuard, Zac and Umbre1.
+Especially to: Torkus, Dhzam, StellarGuard, Zac and Umbrel.
 And to the Stellar Foundation for supporting my work.